victorcastro/docs/docs/sms/sms-about.md

 ---
 title: About the SMS APIs
-excerpt: Introduction to the SMS APIs that is offered by Sinch.
----
-'
-## The different SMS APIs

-### REST
-The easiest and most feature-rich API we offer.
+excerpt: The easiest and most feature-rich API we offer.
 It allows for single messages, scheduled batch sending, message templates and more.
 You can also use our server-side libraries if you like to work natively in your programming language of choice.

+---

-### SMPP
+## SMPP

 SMPP interfaces for full control and low latency.